 With the qualified electronic signature, the identification of signatory is unequivocal, so no additional proof is necessary.
 Besides, we remind that the advanced electronic signature, in having to comply with the requirements of article 26 of the eIDAS regulation, offers greater security as evidence in trial.

-As a result of the foregoing, not all types of electronic signatures are used for any procedure, but it is necessary to carry out a prior analysis of the company that is going to use the electronic signature to identify which one is needed, for which department and for what purpose.
+As a result of the foregoing, not all types of electronic signatures are used for any procedure, but it is necessary to carry out a prior analysis of the company that is going to use the benefits of electronic signature to identify which one is needed, for which department and for what purpose.